-If there are other dates you are looking for just give Rosy a call 07513846229 or text and we’ll get back to you with you to discuss other options.
+If there are other dates you are looking for just give Paul a call 07513846229 or text and we’ll get back to you to discuss other options.

-This course will be presented as either a one day course run at weekends, or if you prefer the on line option.
+This course will be presented as either a one day course run at weekends, or if you prefer the RYA on line option is available.
 Full detail, including special offers, are available in our on line course pages.

 The course fee includes the latest RYA VHF Handbook and other teaching materials.

 The exam will include a short written paper and a practical assessment .

 An additional payment of £60 is required by the RYA for the exam and the licence.
-This payment is made directly to the RYA by card or by cheque on the exam day.
+This payment is made directly to the RYA before the exam.

 Candidates should bring a passport sized photo for the licence